narayanajbs/test/README.md

 - [**Revert**] -  Creates a new commit that undoes changes from a previous commit without altering the commit history.
 Good for undoing changes in a shared repository

 - [**Reset**]: command is used to move the current branch’s HEAD to a specified commit while keeping changes in the working directory and the staging area (index)
+##Q&A
+1. difference between git bash and git merge git bash is a terminal, used to interact with another application.
+     Git  merge is used to merge changes with other branch.
+2. 1how to amend a commit in git? if you want to add something to existing commit, it can be used to commit your broken changes.
+	- git commit --amend .
+3. what is webhook?
+	 --is basically part of github / bitbucket , is somthing assume
+4. what are pre-commit hooks and post-commit hooks?

+	pre-commit hooks- hook means hook is something , if you want perform some action before or after ,is called hook. pre-commit hooks - are the action are that are taken before you do git commit. if you don't want to commit like passwords, private /public keys, we have to update those details in pre-commit file, so it will prevent while commit the change, if they exist in the code.

+	post-commit hooks-  are the action are that are taken after you do git commit.

+5. what is .git and .gitignore?

+	.git - everything in the git , will contains all the information like all project details, file information related to commit, your remote repository address etc. it will have all information related to repository

+	.gitignore - if you want to ignore any thing , just add file information to the .gitignore file
+6. what are the Git commands that you use to commit changes to your remote repository?
+Ans
+	a. add
+	b. commit
+	c. push

 ### Hosting Static webpage
 - create repo with this name formate  **<github_accountname.github.io> narayana.github.io**
 - git commit -m index.html